Emergence of Fermi-liquid and BCS physics in overdoped cuprates: A BCS approach to the overdoped cuprates

 One feature of BCS theory that is often overlooked is that the form of the gap function is almost entirely determined by the form of the effective interaction.
-This follows from Eq. \ref{BCS} and the fact that $\tilde \phi$ is much longer ranged (more slowly varying as a function of $|\vec r|$) than $\tilde V$.
-This explains why the gap function $\Delta(\vec k)$ is typically approximately momentum independent in conventional superconductors.
-It also accounts for the fact that, although the magnitude of $\Delta(\vec k)$ changes with temperature and vanishes at $T_c$, its $\vec k$ dependence remains roughly constant---even in unconventional superconductors.
-For the case of a $d$-wave SC, relevant to the cuprates,
+This follows from equation \ref{BCS} and the fact that $\tilde \phi$ is much longer ranged (more slowly varying as a function of $|\vec r|$) than $\tilde V$.
+This explains why the gap function $\Delta(\vec k)$ is typically approximately momentum independent in conventional superconductors {(higher harmonics of the gap function require longer-range interactions)}.
+It also accounts for the fact that, although the magnitude of $\Delta(\vec k)$ changes with temperature and vanishes at \Tc, its $\vec k$ dependence remains roughly constant --- even in unconventional superconductors.
+For the case of a $d$-wave superconductor, relevant to the cuprates,